-Individuals with autism can have difficulty understanding the two – way process of a conversation and therefore may not respond to you if ask a question or it could be that they talk at you for long periods of time without pausing for you to talk.
+Individuals with autism can have difficulty understanding the two–way process of a conversation and therefore may not respond if a person asks them a question, or it could be that they talk at someone for long periods of time without pausing for the other person to talk.

 Emotions and feelings

-It can be very difficult for an individual with autism to understand their own emotions and what do when they feel a certain way.
-This is also true for understanding other people’s emotions and understanding that other people have different feelings to themselves.
-Emotions and feelings will need to be labeled and taught to individuals with autism.
+It can be very difficult for an individual with autism to understand their own emotions and consequently,what to do when they feel a certain way.
+For example, it could be difficult for a person to understand how to manage their behaviour in a way that is viewed as ‘appropriate’ when they feel angry or upset.
+Understanding other people’s emotions is therefore particularly difficult.
+It can also be challenging to understand that other people have different feelings to themselves.
+Emotions and feelings and responses need to be taught explicitly.

-Unwritten social rules that can be naturally understood by neurotypical people can be difficult for individuals with autism to understand or acknowledge.
-Social skills and social rules will therefore need to be explicitly taught to individuals with ASD in order to be understood.
+Unwritten social rules that can often be naturally understood and noticed by ‘neurotypical’ people but it can be difficult for individuals with autism to identify or acknowledge.
+Social skills and social rules will therefore need to be specifically taught in order to be understood.